Ntopo1/Get-Familiar-with-DNS-and-DHCP-/README.md

 <img src="https://i.imgur.com/nvtaU11.png" height="80%" width="80%" alt="calc"/>
 </p>
 <h3>Conclusion:</h3>
 <p> I experimented with DNS queries and modified the configuration of an existing DHCP server.
 I reserved the IPs to allow administrators to assign specific IP addresses to devices on the network in the future.
 Now that this testing has been done and works properly in a the test environment, it can be rolled out to a production environment.
 Overall this was good to see how DNS and DHCP servers assign IPs and log queries.
-More to come as start to wrap up the Google IT support certification.</p>
+More to come as I start to wrap up the Google IT support certification.</p>